X8Future/Assetto-Hub-bot/README.md

 python3 bot.py
 ```

 Normally, it start spitting out a few things, "connecting using a static token" connected to "bot user name" and a few other things.
-If you see that you should be good to go, if you are running the bot for the first time, there will be a few errors just as it creates the first embeds for your server, but it should be good from there.
+If you see that everything is in order, you should be good to go.
+If you are running the bot for the first time, there will be a few errors as it creates the initial .json files.
+I recommend restarting the bot after a few minutes so it can run with all the .json files and the whitelist.db created.
+It should be smooth from there.

 # 📝 Commands
 Command Name `/leaderboard`